 - Click the Cloud tab to move to the cloud area of the project.
 Notice how the Element Toolbox has changed, and that the coupled cloud event elements are displayed on the canvas.

-- Add two cloud storage elements to the canvas, and connect one to each cloud event element.
-This allows Atmosphere to store data sent to it from the connected cloud event element.
+- Add two cloud storage elements to the canvas, and connect one to each cloud event element. to it.
+By default, this creates an event using the

 That’s all for creating the project!
 With the added cloud connectivity, the project will send the ambient temperature and ambient light data from the Embedded tab to the Cloud tab through two cloud event elements, where they’re connected to two cloud storage elements to store each dataset on Atmosphere.